-It’s important to remember that even though online gambling is considered “banned” in Germany, there are no laws that prevent citizens from signing up and playing.
+It’s important to remember that even though online gambling in Germany is considered “banned”, there are no laws that prevent citizens from signing up and playing.
 You can make deposits, play and receive cashouts without worry.
 The laws only apply to gambling operators, not individual players.

 German gambling laws are spotty, open to interpretation and have been condemned by the EU for standing in the way of European Union free trade and competition agreements.
 What this means for you is you can play anywhere you want and face no consequences for doing so.